Running for Office as a Digital Candidate

 How to Leverage the Internet to Win Elections

 Here’s a birds-eye view of the the digital tools you have at your disposal:

-By cross-promoting a consistent message across all of these channels, voters can get to know, like and ultimately support you.
-For example: you might capture a voter’s attention with a social media post or interview on local news site.
+By cross-promoting a consistent message across all of these channels, voters can get to know, like, and ultimately support you.
+For example: you might capture a voter’s attention with a social media post or interview on a local news site.
 The voter subsequently Googles you and visits your website to learn more about you and your campaign.
-After reading about your experience and position on important issues, the voter decides to follow you on social media and subscribes to your newsletter.
+After reading about your experience and positions on important issues, the voter decides to follow you on social media and subscribes to your newsletter.

 As the graphic above illustrates, your website is the key to everything.
 Without a website, you’re relying on sporadic social media posts and whatever a third-party news site decides to publish about you.
 A Facebook page is an essential part of any digital marketing strategy, but it’s no substitute for a website.